tdhock/tdhock.github.io/_posts/2022-03-07-no-argument-unpacking-in-C.md

 ---
 layout: post
 title: No argument unpacking in C
-description: But there is in R, Python, C++
+description: But there is in R and Python
 ---

 Today I was wondering if it is possible to do argument unpacking in